VedantiBhoyar/VedantiBhoyar/README.md

 <h3 align="center">Welcome to my GitHub! 🎓👋</h3>

 <p align="center">
-I'm a passionate and ambitious computer science graduate, currently immersed in the dynamic world of Node.js, JavaScript, TypeScript, SQL, Jenkins, and Postman.
-My journey into software development began with Java and Android, where I've cultivated a strong foundation through academic projects and personal endeavors.
-Now, as I continue to expand my horizons, I'm eagerly seeking opportunities to apply my versatile skill set to innovative projects.
-Let's connect and together craft something truly exceptional! 🚀💻 #Nodejs #JavaScript #TypeScript #SQL #Jenkins #Postman #OpenToWork
+I’m Vedanti , a Node.js Developer with 1 year of experience specializing in Node.js, TypeScript, and REST APIs.
+Currently working at Dwarpaal, I focus on building scalable backend solutions and optimizing workflows using tools like Jenkins, GitHub, MySQL, Postman, and VS Code.

+I have hands-on experience with Express.js for developing robust APIs, and I am well-versed in continuous integration and delivery (CI/CD) processes, ensuring fast and efficient deployment pipelines.
+My work is driven by a passion for clean, maintainable code and solving complex problems with scalable solutions.

+I am constantly enhancing my skill set and am eager to take on challenging opportunities where I can make a significant impact, grow technically, and contribute to the success of innovative projects.

+#Nodejs #JavaScript #TypeScript #SQL #Jenkins #Postman #OpenToWork🚀💻
 </p>

 <p align="center">